jhkrug/lhws-mig-h2d/versioned_docs/version-1.7.0/advanced-resources/os-distro-specific/csi-on-rke-and-coreos.md

 ---
 title: Longhorn CSI on RKE and CoreOS
-  weight: 2
+sidebar_position: 2
 ---

 For minimalist Linux Operating systems, you'll need a little extra configuration to use Longhorn with RKE (Rancher Kubernetes Engine).
 This document outlines the requirements for using RKE and CoreOS.